kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 The following cluster setup is supported.

-* One node in cluster has a dynamic extended resource, and another node in the cluster has the same name extended resource.
+* One node in cluster has a extended resource backed by DRA, and another node in the cluster has the same named extended resource backend by device plugin.

-* One node in a cluster cannot have both dynamic extended resource, and same name extended resource at the same time.
+* One node in a cluster cannot have both extended resource backed by DRA, and same named extended resource backed by device plugin at the same time.
 This implies that either the resource is advertised through `ResourceSlice`, or `Node`'s status.capacity.

 ## Design Details